 More formally, let these sets be:

-We define a \emph{normative statement}, or simply \emph{norm}, to be a predication over ground statements, where a ground statement is a relation between a subject, a predicate and an object.
+We define a \emph{normative statement}, or simply \emph{norm}, to be a predication over ground statements, where a ground statement is a triple including a subject, a predicate, and an object.

-\begin{defin} A {\em norm} is a statement of the form $q(trp^*)$, where $q$ is a qualifier and $trp^*$ are triples of the form:
+\begin{defin} A {\em norm} has the form $q(stm^*)$, where $q$ is a qualifier and $stm^*$ are triples of the form:

 \end{defin}